 LAUNDRY, SHOWERS, AND RESTROOMS

 Residents using the laundry must follow the rules posted in the laundry room.
 Restrooms and showers are located on the north end of the building.
 Keep them clean as you would like to find them.
 Hair dyeing is not allowed in the laundry room or restrooms.
 Laundry and showers are for residents and overnight guests only.

 MAINTAINING AND USING YOUR SPACE

 A resident is responsible for the maintenance and appearance of his/her space during the fall and winter seasons.

 City ordinance prohibits storage of bottles, cans, boxes, and equipment under units.
 Use only patio type furniture on the patio and do not dry clothes on porch railings or porch furniture.
-Permanently installed RV’s must be skirted with commercial skirting within sixty days from time of installation on space.
-No overhauling of vehicles allowed on any space.
+Permanently installed RV’s must be skirted within sixty days from time of installation on space.
+No overhauling of vehicles is allowed on any space.
 Wheel covers must be standard commercial covers.
 When residents leave in the spring, flowers must be removed.
 If grounds are not maintained, there will be a $50 a month charge to the shareholder for maintenance.
-Shareholder will be notified of the charge for maintenance.
+Shareholders will be notified of any maintenance requirements.
 Shareholders are responsible for watering, seeding, and fertilizing their lawns with commercial fertilizer.